Being highly sensitive means being misunderstood quite a lot.

 Years of self-searching didn’t go to waste though, and I worked towards a self-acceptance that I didn’t truly feel until closer to my mid-30s.

-As more and more empaths and introverts started coming out of the woodworks, I started to feel a glorious freedom in being the person I was meant to be and live my life as I damn well saw fit.
-Damn the critics.
+As more and more empaths and introverts started coming out of the woodworks, I started to feel glorious freedom in being the person I was meant to be.

-Travelling a long road filled with questions, doubt, pain, loneliness and sitting with some damned uncomfortable emotions has given me the resilience and wisdom to show others, who are still living every day in doubt and disbelief, that they do fit in and that they can find inner peace and happiness.
+Travelling a long road filled with questions, doubt, pain, loneliness and sitting with some damned uncomfortable emotions has given me the resilience and wisdom to show others – who are still living every day in doubt and disbelief – that they do fit in and that they can find inner peace and happiness as their true selves.

 1. Empathy is my superpower